This post was last updated on October 5th, 2020 at 05:27 pm

 - If the platform you’re publishing on allows image descriptions, make sure to fill those out as well.
 This part is fairly straightforward since you simply describe the image and include your full name somewhere in the description.
 While they won’t have nearly as much impact as alt text does, it’s quick and easy so you might as well.

-If you want even more details about this this process (with all the nitty gritty details) check out this post as well.
+If you want even more details about this process (with all the nitty-gritty details) check out this post as well.

 - Building a foundational presence with social media accounts and a professional website

 - Optimizing these properties and the content that you publish here for search engines

 - Monitoring changes in search results over time.

 While this process remains standard for most of our clients, the difference when dealing with a negative image (such as a mugshot), is the type of content you should publish.
 When coping with a mugshot, be ready to publish a lot of images, and devote your time to building and maintaining profiles on authoritative social media platforms that thrive on rich media.

 Trying to remove mugshots may seem like a horrific battle at first, remember the tactics that we’ve shared here.
 It doesn’t have to cost you a penny to adequately suppress these negative images if you don’t live in a state with the legislation in your favor.